ian-kent/gopan/GoPAN.md

 - Run smartpan to host your local mirror
 - Use getpan instead of Carton or cpanm

+## Requirements

+You need to have Perl (tested on 5.18.2) with these modules:

+- Parse::LocalDistribution
+- JSON::XS

 ## SmartPAN (smartpan)

 CPAN repository server and web UI: